The Chern coefficients of local rings: Cohen-Macaulayness and the negativity of

 \begin{remark}{\em There are other classes of local rings admitting big balanced Cohen-Macaulay modules.
 A crude way to handle it would be: Let $E$ be such a module and assume it has a set of generators of cardinality $s$.
 Let $X$ be a set of indeterminates of cardinality larger than $s$.
 The local ring $S=R[X]_{\mathfrak{m}[X]}$ is $R$-flat and has the same depth as $R$.
 If $E'=S \otimes_RE$ is a big balanced Cohen-Macaulay $S$-module, with its residue field of cardinality larger than that of the corresponding module $C$, prime avoidance would again work.
 Experts have cautioned that $E'$ may not be balanced. }\end{remark}

 \begin{example}{\rm We will consider some classes of examples.

-(i) Let $(R, \mathfrak{m})$ be a regular local ring and let $F$ be a nonzero (f.g.) free $R$-module.
+(i) Let $(R, \mathfrak{m})$ be a regular local ring and let $F$ be a nonzero (finitely generated) free $R$-module.
 For any non-free submodule $N$ of $F$, the idealization (trivial extension) of $R$ by $N$, $S=R\oplus N$ is a non Cohen-Macaulay local ring.
-Picking $E=R\oplus F$, the theorem above implies that for any parameter ideal $J\subset S$, $e_1(J)< 0$.
+Picking $E=R\oplus F$, Theorem~\ref{e1geoMCM} implies that for any parameter ideal $J\subset S$, $e_1(J)< 0$.
 It is not difficult to give an explicit formula for $e_1(J)$ in this case.

 (ii) Let $R= \mathbb{R}+ (x,y)\mathbb{C}[x,y]\subset \mathbb{C}[x,y]$, for $x,y$ distinct indeterminates. $R$ is not Cohen-Macaulay but its localization $S$ at the maximal irrelevant ideal is a Buchsbaum ring.
 It is easy to verify that $e_1(x,y)=-1$ and that $e_1(S)=0$ for the $\mathfrak{m}$-adic filtration of $S$.